sajagana/WIKI_page_test_repo/CCNA Lab with ans.md

    The correct answer is The R2 stratum level is 2 and the SW stratum level is 2.
 Because both R2 and SW are synchronizing time directly with R1, they both have the same stratum value. **Because R1 has a stratum value of 1, R2 and SW increment their values by one (to 2).**

-What is the maximum stratum level that you can configure on a Cisco device?
+# Q2: What is the maximum stratum level that you can configure on a Cisco device?

 Ans:
    R2# conf t
    R2# ntp master ? it will display the allowed startum value.

-   15
+   The correct answer is **15**

-On the SW switch, display the established NTP associations.
+# Q3: On the SW switch, display the established NTP associations.
 What is the value displayed in the address column?

 Ans:
-   SW# show ntp associations
+   **SW# show ntp associations**

    The correct answer is __*~198.51.100.2__.
 An asterisk (*) next to a configured peer represents that the device is synced to this peer and using it as the master clock.
 A tilde (~) next to a configured peer represents that this is a configured master server.
---

 ------------- 1 ends -----------

 ------------- 2 -----------